particle-iot/docs/src/content/reference/device-os/firmware.md

 `System.sleep()` can be used to dramatically improve the battery life of a Particle-powered project.
 There are several variations of `System.sleep()` based on which arguments are passed.

-{{#if has-nrf52}}
+---

+{{note op="start" type="gen3"}}
-Gen 3 devices (Argon, Boron, Xenon) only support sleep modes in 0.9.0 and later.
+Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM) only support sleep modes in 0.9.0 and later.
 Sleep does not function properly in 0.8.0-rc versions of Device OS for Gen 3 devices.

 On the Argon, Boron, and Xenon, WKP is pin D8.